naman09/MemeProject/README.md

-# Yourmemes
+# Yourmemes - A Social Platform for Sharing and Viewing Memes
+Yourmemes is a website created for meme enthusiasts to easily share and view memes in a community-driven platform.
+Users can upload their favorite memes, browse through a vast collection, and engage with the content through likes and dislikes

+Features
+- Meme Sharing: Upload and share your favorite memes with the community.
- Site that caters personalized memes based on your like history.
+- Personalized Feed: Enjoy a customized feed tailored to your interests, thanks to our recommendation logic that adapts based on your like interactions.
+- User Engagement: Like, Dislike a meme.
+- [Responsive Frontend](https://github.com/naman09/MemeProject-UI): Created using ReactJS and MaterialUI

-## Description
+## Personalized Feed
-Each meme is grouped into few categories(using AI/ML) and user is shown memes from these categories in order of their liking.
+Each meme is grouped into few categories (using AI/ML) and user is shown memes from these categories in order of their liking.

 ## Documentation
 * [Dev Doc](https://docs.google.com/document/d/1fDswY0nFL5fJBlDBbFWY-Py2CpBsceFM_UnWux8aRGo/edit)